titus58/youtube-tutorials/twilio-studio-to-airtable/README.md

-In this video we are creating a Twilio Studio SMS workflow that collects email addresses and adds them to Airtable.
+In this video we are creating a Twilio Studio SMS workflow that collects email addresses and writes them to Airtable.
 The records are sent to Airtable with a Twilio function that uses the Airtable API

 The regular expression I used for the email addresses